spac3gh0st00/Kali-MCP-Bounty-Lab-Installer/README.md

 | Anthropic API Key | Both | [console.anthropic.com](https://console.anthropic.com) — $5 credit lasts weeks |

 Run `run.sh` / `run.bat` first — it handles Python and `customtkinter` automatically.

+> **Note:** `discord_kali_bot.py` must be in the same folder as the installer scripts.
+The Discord phase copies it into place automatically — no manual steps needed.

 ---